nikkvd/In-Depth-Analysis-of-IPL-Performance-Trends-2021-2023/README.md

 where rnk<=4;
 ```

+**Objective:** Determine the most successful teams in terms of overall performance, helping fans and analysts gauge team consistency and dominance over recent seasons.
 ## 9.Top 2 teams with the highest number of wins achieved by chasing targets over the past 3 years.
 ```sql
 select * from